Skip to content

 Broker to consider Regulated multi-asset investing platform eToro.

-Intermediate Traders and Investors
+Best Crypto Exchange for Intermediate Traders and Investors

 Investors with a greater risk appetite can consider investing in cryptocurrencies.
 Crypto investing can take many shapes, from buying the underlying cryptocurrency, such as Bitcoin (BTC) or Ethereum (ETH), to investing in companies in the cryptocurrency or blockchain space, such as Coinbase (NASDAQ: COIN) or Roblox (NYSE: RBLX).

 However, keep in mind that cryptocurrencies are considered high-risk investments.
-As relatively new and untested financial instruments, the prices of crypto assets, even the most established ones, are much more volatile than those of more conservative instruments like stocks.
+As relatively new and untested financial instruments, the prices of crypto assets, even the most established ones, are much more volatile than those of more traditional instruments like stocks.
 And while volatility can create opportunities for jaw-dropping returns, the reality is, most investors end up empty-handed

 More concerningly, the price of cryptocurrencies could also be affected by future regulatory shifts, in the worst case, even rendering crypto assets worthless.
 As a result, if you do decide to invest, it’s essential to keep an eye on any new developments in the cryptocurrency space that could affect your holdings.